oasisprotocol/nexus/README.md

 $ curl -X GET http://localhost:8008/v1
 ```

-For a full list of endpoints see our [API docs](https://github.com/oasislabs/oasis-indexer/blob/main/api/README.md).

 ## Generating Migrations

 The Oasis Indexer supports generating SQL migrations from a genesis document to initialize indexed state.